phanchidan/sample-git-1/README.md

 The *purpose* of writing this file is to train using the **Markdown** notation.

+# OVERVIEW

-This notation features several very interesting capabilities such as:
+The Markdown notation features several very interesting capabilities such as:
-- Making lists quite easily
+- Making lists
-  - with sub items
-    - and sub sub items
-- Making numbered lists, like this:
+- Making numbered lists
-  1. one
-  2. two
-  3. three
 - Making tables
-  - with left-aligned, centered, and right-aligned cells
 - Inserting links
+- Inserting internal references
 - Inserting images
 - Inserting separators
 - Inserting code blocks (with colored syntax)

+Each of above items can be achieved using a quite straightforward and easy syntax.

+# LISTS

+## Itemized Lists

+- Item 1
+  - with sub item
+    - and sub sub item
+- Item 2
+  - with sub item
+    - and sub sub item

+## Numbered Lists

+1. one
+  1. a
+  2. b
+  3. c
+2. two
+3. three